nelsonfigueroa/rejection-api/README.md

 Get the true Software Engineer job search experience.

-This is a simple JSON API built on Ruby on Rails.
-The API returns a collection of rejection emails I have received this year.
+This is a simple JSON API created with Go.
+The API returns a collection of rejection emails I have received in 2020.
 Messages have been slightly modified to remove company names.

 # Running the API